mckaywrigley/chatbot-ui/README.md

 to apply the latest migrations to your live database.

-## Running HackerGPT Locally: Important Note
+## Important Note About Running HackerGPT Locally

 The primary purpose of this GitHub repo is to show what's behind HackerGPT in order to build trust.